hpsaturn/hpsaturn.github.io/_posts/2022-09-10-old-laptop-like-second-monitor.md

 [Extreme Multihead - Extending a desktop beyond](https://wiki.archlinux.org/title/Extreme_Multihead#Extending_a_desktop_beyond_the_local_system)

-With this and some searchs, I decided use the **"xrandr virtual screen"** solution, that generate extra space (virtual scree) on your current desktop machine, and then this shared via x11vnc server to your laptop, old pc, Android tablet, etc, and with this it is showed in the second screen.
+With this and some searchs, I decided use the **"xrandr virtual screen"** solution, that generate extra space (virtual screen) on your current desktop machine, and then this shared via x11vnc server to your laptop, old pc, Android tablet, etc, and with this it is showed in the second screen.

 ## Results

-After this documentatioo, I wrote a simple utility that enable the virtual space in my current xorg session on my desktop, and it launch the VNC server for my laptop, then the laptop should be start a vnc client and show what happend in this virtual desktop.
+After understand this documentation, I wrote a simple utility that enable the virtual space in my current xorg session on my desktop, and it launch the VNC server for my laptop, then the laptop should be start a vnc client and show what happend in this virtual desktop.
 Of course you are able to put many monitors if you want too.

 ```bash